Amazon's Grand Search For 2nd Headquarters Ends With Split: NYC And D.C. Suburb

 However, both metro areas already have some of the highest housing costs in the country and congested traffic.
 These were among the key concerns already spreading among locals in anticipation of Tuesday's announcement.

 That said, splitting HQ2 in half could somewhat alleviate the focus on Amazon as the single source of housing and traffic problems — the kind of blame it often gets in Seattle.
-In its hometown, Amazon now occupy more than 8 million square feet — more than 40 buildings — in the heart of the city.
+In its hometown, Amazon now occupies more than 8 million square feet — more than 40 buildings — in the heart of the city.

 (Note: Amazon is one of NPR's financial supporters.)